 Since that time I have hedged my bets—perhaps life’s traumas have dampened my youthful optimism.
 In “Cosmic Evolution and the Meaning of Life,” I conclude that the best we can do is to hope that life if meaningful, inasmuch as the evidence that life is meaningful is mixed.
 I think this is an honest response to the conflicting messages we get from reality.
 However, I am currently reassessing that conclusion as well, as I fear that hope too must be abandoned by the intellectually and morally virtuous.

-Finally let me say that the only way to ensure a meaningful reality is through human enhancement—-the project of transhumanism.
-Only when we change ourselves for the better will we be able to make reality better.
+Finally let me say that the only way to ensure a meaningful reality is through human enhancement—-the basic project of transhumanism.
+Only when we change ourselves for the better will we be able to better reality.
 Whether this will happen is an open question.

 Professor Blackwell’s Legacy